railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. index::
    single: Python

-.. note::  Python programming language
+.. note::  Python Programming Language

 	Python is the programming language that has been used to develop OpenERP.
 It is a dynamic, non-typed language that is object-oriented, procedural and functional.
 It comes with numerous libraries that